Skip to content

 Map

 The function map_size gives the number of key value pairs in the map.
 The key value pairs are serialized in key order with the smallest key in the order given by the FATE data order.
-Each pair is serialized toghether, first the key and then the value.
+Each pair is serialized together, first the key and then the value.

 There must not be any duplicate keys in the map.